 Briar Patch Inn, Sedona, AZ

 At Sedona’s Briar Patch Inn, there’s no shortage of Southwestern charm.
-Nineteen cabins—with names like Quail, Wren, and Sycamore—rest along Oak Creek Canyon’s lush pastures and wildflower fields, done up with faux-fur chairs, wood-burning fireplaces, and private patios.
-If that’s not cozy enough, pop over to the lodge's daily breakfast buffet for homemade muffins and breads, granola, quiche, and herbal teas—and make sure you come back in the afternoon when hot mulled cider and fresh baked cookies are rolled out.
+Nineteen cabins—with names like Quail, Wren, and Sycamore—rest along Oak Creek Canyon’s lush pastures and wildflower fields and are done up with faux-fur chairs, wood-burning fireplaces, and private patios.
+If that’s not cozy enough, pop over to the lodge's daily breakfast buffet for homemade muffins and breads, granola, quiche, and herbal teas, and make sure you come back in the afternoon when hot mulled cider and fresh baked cookies are rolled out.

 Point-No-Point Resort, Shirley, BC

 Stretched across 40 rugged coastal bluff acres along Vancouver Island’s southwest coast, you'll find the romantic Point-No-Point Resort.
 The 25-cabin retreat dates back to 1952, but accommodations are well-kept, with full kitchens, fireplaces, and enviable views across the Strait of Juan de Fuca all the way to Washington state’s Olympic Peninsula.
 When it comes to downtime, hike nearby trails, relax with a book in an Adirondack chair, follow Jacob’s Creek along the western edge of the resort, or see if you can spot a killer whale or porpoise pod from your table at the onsite restaurant—there are plenty of binoculars to go round.

 Fluffy Jacket Fall Outfit

 - The Best Fall Weekend Trips to Take with a Significant Other

 - 9 Incredible Leaf-Peeping Trips NOT in New England